CodeYourFuture/curriculum/content/js2/blocks/no-params/index.md

 Let's look at the case where the query string is an empty string.

 In this case, we need to think of an output that makes sense.

+We saw before that we can try to look up a property on an object which the object doesn't actually have - this will evaluate to `undefined`.

+What we want in the case that the query string is an empty string, is something where any time we ask it for the value of a query parameter's key, we get back undefined.

-As there are no query parameters, it makes sense to return an empty object.
+An empty object behaves this way, so it makes sense to return an empty object.

 We can write a test case as follows: